lukehutch/tiny-reactive-dataflow/README.md

         from-dataflow="acceptBoxChecked_out:checked">
 ```

+(This is not normally how you would make a checkbox uncheckable, but it illustrates the point.)

 ```javascript
 // Uncheck the accept box if it is checked when uncheckable is true function autoUncheckAcceptBox(acceptBoxChecked_in, uncheckable) {